Although some plants struggle through

 to keep noxious weeds from forming in burnt areas.

-Southernwood and the larger Powis Castle that are used often.
+Southernwood and the larger Powis Castle are beautiful drought

-the landscape but seldom used are A. afra, A. palmeri, (San Diego Sage Brush)
+A. afra (African wormwood), A. palmeri, (San Diego Sage Brush)

-and A. arborescens (Tree Wormwood).
-These are large unthirsty plants that have
+and A. arborescens (Tree Wormwood) are large plants that require a bit

 Not all Artemisias are lovely.
 In fact, the one